 It’s helpful to identify when we are entering into either of these negative thought patterns, so that we can challenge these thoughts, rather than simply accepting them.
 Whenever you have a negative thought, take a moment to consider whether it’s accurate and how you would feel if a friend spoke about themselves or their situation in this way.
 Chances are, you wouldn’t agree with them – you would offer them reassurance and advice.
 If you can be kind to others in this way, then you can also be kind to yourself.
 Try to think about how you would view yourself and your own situation if you were being positive.
 Ask yourself, “what’s the best thing that could happen?” and “what are the good things that I’ve done today?”
 Often we can get so used to being down on ourselves that it becomes the norm, but once we start to challenge this norm we can see that there are other ways of thinking about things, and that our thoughts are changeable.

 Our article, How to learn the skill of optimism, offers some useful tips on how to find small positives and new opportunities – even when things get tough.
+And if you’re struggling with negative thoughts, you might find some useful guidance in our article 8 tips on how to break negative habits and develop positive ones.

 4. Help someone else